Liu Chi-hsiang Art Gallery and Memorial Hall: History

 The art gallery and memorial hall building used to be the house of Liu Chi-hsiang, a local painter.
 It was later abandoned for several years.
 The building was renovated extensively by the Cultural Affairs Bureau of Tainan City Government over two years at a cost of NT$23 million.
 It was finally opened to the public in late 2018.

 Architecture

 The art gallery and memorial hall is housed in a 2-story building.
 It also features a coffee shop house in a single-story building in front of the art gallery and memorial hall building.
 The building used to be Liu's studio.

 Transportation

-The building is accessible within walking distance west of Liuying Station of Taiwan Railways.
+The building is accessible within walking distance west of Liuying Station of Taiwan Railway.